MillionLinesOfCode/javapenalty/README.md

 # Running JUnit tests

-1. Create a new folder and navigate to it.
+1. Navigate to the directory/folder in which you downloaded all the files from the 'Demo-3' branch.

 2. Ensure that you have junit-4.12.jar and hamcrest-core-1.3.jar in this folder as these are required for testing the java files.